Emily Richardson

 Additional information

-My current fees are: £75 per 50 minute session.
-The first initial consultation is charged at a lower fee of £50.
+My fee is £75 per 50 minute session.
+The first initial consultation will be charged at a lower fee of £50.
+I offer discounts for block bookings.

 When I work